Skip to main content

 1. 8 April 2026: Union Government appeared before a nine‑judge Supreme Court Constitution bench chaired by CJI Surya Kant.

-2. Centre contended that Navtej Singh Johar (2018) and Joseph Shine (2018) judgments rest on a subjective reading of constitutional morality and are not "good law".
+2. The Centre, through Solicitor General Tushar Mehta, argued that the doctrines of constitutional morality in Navtej Singh Johar (2018) and Joseph Shine (2018) are subjective and not "good law".

-4. Seven questions have been framed to define the scope of Articles 25 and 26, especially the meaning of “morality” in constitutional context.
+4. Seven questions have been framed to define the scope of Articles 25 and 26 of the Constitution, especially the meaning of "morality".

-6. The two judgments under scrutiny: Navtej Singh Johar v.
-Union of India (2018) – de‑criminalised consensual same‑sex relations; Joseph Shine v.
-Union of India (2018) – struck down criminalisation of adultery.
+5. Navtej Singh Johar v.
+Union of India (2018) de‑criminalised consensual same‑sex relations; Joseph Shine v.
+Union of India (2018) struck down criminalisation of adultery, both relying on constitutional morality.

 Background & Context